-23 Directive 2014/24/EU of the European Parliament and the Council of 26 February 2014 on public procurement and repealing Directive 2004/18/EC (OJ L 94/65 of 28.3.2014).
+&lt;sup>25 Directive 2014/24/EU of the European Parliament and the Council of 26 February 2014 on public procurement and repealing Directive 2004/18/EC (OJ L 94/65 of 28.3.2014).

-24 Directive 2014/25/EU of the European Parliament and of the Council of 26 February 2014 on procurement by entities operating in the water, energy, transport and postal services sectors and repealing Directive 2004/17/EC (OJ L 94/243 of 28.3.2014).
+&lt;sup>26 Directive 2014/25/EU of the European Parliament and of the Council of 26 February 2014 on procurement by entities operating in the water, energy, transport and postal services sectors and repealing Directive 2004/17/EC (OJ L 94/243 of 28.3.2014).

-- (i) subcontracting does not cover core tasks of the action; - (ii) recourse to subcontracting is justified because of the nature of the action and what is necessary for its implementation; - (iii) the estimated costs of the subcontracting are clearly identifiable in the estimated budget; - (iv) any recourse to subcontracting, if not provided for in description of the action, is communicated by the beneficiary and approved by the Agency.
-The Agency may grant approval: - (i) before any recourse to subcontracting, if the beneficiaries requests an amendment - (ii) after recourse to subcontracting if the subcontracting: - is specifically justified in the interim or final technical report and - does not entail changes to the grant agreement which would call into question the decision awarding the grant or be contrary to the equal treatment of applicants; - (v) the beneficiaries ensure that certain conditions applicable to beneficiaries, enumerated in the grant agreement (e.g. visibility, confidentiality, etc.), are also applicable to the subcontractors. - f) Financial support to third parties.
+- iv. any recourse to subcontracting, if not provided for in description of the action, is communicated by the beneficiary and approved by the Agency.
+The Agency may grant approval: - before any recourse to subcontracting, if the beneficiaries requests an amendment - after recourse to subcontracting if the subcontracting: - is specifically justified in the interim or final technical report and - does not entail changes to the grant agreement which would call into question the decision awarding the grant or be contrary to the equal treatment of applicants; - v. the beneficiaries ensure that certain conditions applicable to beneficiaries, enumerated in the grant agreement (e.g. visibility, confidentiality, etc.), are also applicable to the subcontractors. - f) Financial support to third parties.

-Applications must envisage the provision of financial support to third parties (tourism SMEs) as specified in section 12.2.
+Applications must provide financial support to third parties (tourism SMEs) as specified in section 12.2.

-For the purpose of this call for proposals, tourism SMEs supported must fall under the following categories of tourism industries, in line with selected Eurostat classes25:
+For the purpose of this call for proposals, tourism SMEs supported must fall under the following categories of tourism industries, in line with selected Eurostat classes:

-- Hotels and similar accommodation - Holiday and other short-stay accommodation - Camping grounds, recreational vehicle parks and trailer parks - Travel agency, tour operator reservation service and related activities.
+- Hotels and similar accommodation (I5510); - Holiday and other short-stay accommodation (I5520); - Camping grounds, recreational vehicle parks and trailer parks (I5530); - Travel agency, tour operator reservation service and related activities (N79).

-Small and medium-sized enterprises (SMEs) are defined in the EU recommendation 2003/36126
+Small and medium-sized enterprises (SMEs) are defined in the EU recommendation 2003/361 as follows:

 Company category Staff headcount Turnover or Balance sheet total

 Medium-sized < 250 ≤€ 50 m ≤€ 43 m

 Small < 50 ≤€ 10 m ≤€ 10 m

-Micro < 10 <€2 m < € 2 m
+Micro < 10 ≤€2 m ≤€2 m

-Such support to tourism SMEs must be part of the project costs and shall be included under the corresponding cost heading.
-Financial support to third parties (tourism SMEs) shall serve to cover costs of their participation in the project activities and to build their capacity to uptake solutions, which would improve their sustainable management and tourism sustainability in general.
+The financial support to tourism SMEs, as defined above, must be part of the project costs and shall be included under the corresponding cost heading in the estimated budget.
+Financial support to tourism SMEs (third parties) shall serve to cover costs of their participation in the project activities and to build their capacity to uptake solutions, which would improve their uptake of digitalisation and innovation, and tourism innovation in general.

-25 https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Tourism industries - employment#Data sources
+&lt;sup>27 https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Tourism\industries\-\employment#Data\sources